-For example, “Head-of-Marketing Stacy” may or may not care about incentives from SaaS companies at work, but appreciates those offered by her favorite Asian cosmetics store where she shops after hours.
+For example, "Head-of-Marketing Stacy", your persona, may or may not care about incentives from SaaS companies at work but appreciates those offered by her favorite Asian cosmetics store where she shops after hours.

 So, here are some things to consider:

-- would your service/product benefit from pairing up with a partner?
-For example, your audience could receive a 10% discount or trial of a service that nicely compliments your own.
+Would your service/product benefit from pairing up with a partner?
+(E.g., your audience could receive a 10% discount or trial of a service that nicely compliments your own.)

 All of the above will influence your audience's reaction to survey incentives.

-Once you’ve decided whom, how, and where to target to raise survey accuracy, there’s also the option of raising your audience’s interest and establishing your brand voice through feedback.
+Once you've decided whom, how, and where to target to raise survey accuracy, there's also the option of attracting your audience's interest and establishing your brand voice through customer feedback.
 Here are two options you may want to consider: